Curator ・ Researcher ・ Writer working across Japan and South Korea.

 It is also known as the “Kamagasaki University of the Arts.”
 But it is not a real university. (what is a “real” university, anyway?)

 At Cocoroom, staff and visitors prepare meals together every day, eat together, and do the dishes together.
-During my stay, the Osaka Kansai International Art Festival was taking place nearby, and I met a Vietnamese artist who was staying here while working on a residency and visiting exhibitions.
+During my stay, the Osaka Kansai International Art Festival was taking place nearby, and I met a Vietnamese artist who was staying here as part of a residency while also exhibiting work.

-Those who apply can join a Nishinari tour led by the director, Kanayo—also known as the “Kamagasaki Art Tour.”
+Those who apply can join a Nishinari tour led by the director, Kanayo—what is called the “Kamagasaki Art Tour.”

 Below are fragments from the tour, recorded in photographs and notes.